Lexington MA: America’s War of Independence Began Here

 Located between Concord and Lexington, the Minuteman NHP Visitor’s Center interprets the opening battle of the American Revolution on the 5 ½ mile Battle Road which encompasses 11 historic “witness” buildings, informational signage, and pull-outs for parking off busy Route 2A.

 The Visitor Center offers exhibits, theater, orientation and ranger programs, and should be for stop # 1 for anyone interested in the timeline of events on the first day of the Revolutionary War.
-Open daily April 1 – Oct 31st 9-5, free.
+Grounds open daily year round.
+See website for Visitors Center dates and hours – open seasonally.

 Lexington MA Visitors Center Gift Shop